Jae-gyun Hwang: KT Wiz

 On November 12, 2017, Hwang signed a four-year, $7.9 million contract with the KT Wiz.
 Cho Moo-geun was named as his reward player.
 On December 27, 2021, Hwang re-signed with the Wiz on a four-year, $5.1 million contract.

 Personal life

 On February 10, 2022, Hwang announced in a handwritten letter via personal SNS that he and singer-actress Park Ji-yeon, will get married in the winter of this year.
 They married in a private ceremony on December 10 at Shilla Hotel.
 The ceremony was attended by the couple's closest family and friends, and IU sang the congratulatory song.
+On October 5, 2024, it was officially announced that after nearly two years of marriage, they had separated and mutually agreed to divorce.

 International career

 He represented South Korea at the 2014 Asian Games, 2015 WBSC Premier12 and 2018 Asian Games.